About the LC Catalog

 The Catalog's responsive interface reflects the Library's latest web standards, presenting patrons with a more consistent experience across the Library's website.

 Public patrons of Library reading rooms must obtain a Reader Identification Card.
 These cards are free-of-charge and are valid for two years from the date of issue.
 Patrons must present in person a valid driver's license, state-issued identification card, or passport at the Reader Registration and Researcher Guidance Office, located in the Madison Building, Room LM 140 (First Floor, near the Independence Avenue entrance <view campus map>).

 Patron Account Benefits

-Registered readers -- as well as Congressional and Library staff with Library of Congress patron accounts -- may request materials online through the LC Online Catalog using their individual "account numbers."
-See the Guide for Requesting Materials in the Library's Online Catalog for additional information.
+Registered readers — as well as Congressional and Library staff with Library of Congress patron accounts — may request materials online through the LC Catalog using their individual "account numbers."
+See the Guide for Requesting Materials in the Library's Catalog opens in a new window for additional information.

-- In Primo Central: you can create a personal account that enables you to refine and save search queries as well as save individual citations from your search results.
-You can also set up alerts for your saved queries that trigger email notifications when new citations are found.
+- In Primo Central: patrons can create personal accounts that support refining and saving search queries as well as saving individual citations from search results.
+Patrons can also set up alerts for their saved queries that trigger email notifications when new citations are found.

-- In the HathiTrust Digital Library: you can download full PDFs of public domain works that appear in HathiTrust (note that logging on to HathiTrust does not provide access to page images of "Limited (search only)" items).
-You can also access HathiTrust's Collection Builder opens in a new window, a tool that helps you create and share your personal collections of HathiTrust items for private or public use.
+- In the HathiTrust Digital Library: patrons can download full PDFs of public domain works that appear in HathiTrust (note that logging on to HathiTrust does not provide access to page images of "Limited (search only)" items).
+Patrons can also access HathiTrust's Collection Builder opens in a new window, a tool that facilitates the creation and sharing of personal collections of HathiTrust items for private or public use.
 Click here opens in a new window for more information on logging in to HathiTrust.